winton/gitcycle/README.md

 * Label issues with ticket milestone?
 * gitc LH-ticket should not created a redis record right away, what happens if someone control-c
 * gitc -h or gitc help
-* gitc discuss should tag issue with 'Discuss'
 * gitc qa pass # since we're changing this to pass all the tickets, we need to loop through all the merged issues and update the lighthouse state to pending-qa
 * gitc pull doesnt work in rc: https://gist.github.com/7e508977fbb762d186a6
 * Tag issue with milestone
 * There's still a Tagging Issue I tried to fix parseLabel http://d.pr/8eOS , Pass should remove Pending *, but remove the Branch Name
-* gitc log, diff, merge, rm, status, reset, mv, commit, diff, rebase (just pass though, some people do use this, but if we can get every command that peopele to be gitc instead, they'll start using gitc habitually)
+* gitc discuss should tag issue with 'Discuss'
 * gitc ready - possibly do syntax checks
 * gitc commands should not track branches, so that they have to use the gitc push vs using git push